hassanmustafa4u/blockchainattendance/README.md

 # blockchainattendance
-nter data into the Blockchain (multichain) based on the information in the current attendance log report.
+Enter data into the Blockchain (multichain) based on the information in the current attendance log report.